hostmobility/documentation/docs/interfaces/mx4/lin.md

 ### Status message

-    All commands sent to PIC, except listen which is no command, will return a status message.
+    All commands sent to the coprocessor, except listen which is no command, will return a status message.
     Format:
     message start | status
     status: One byte status, 0 status ok